 Nick holds a Master of Public Policy from the University of California Berkeley’s Goldman School of Public Policy and a Bachelor of Science in Electrical and Computer Engineering from Worcester Polytechnic Institute.

-Lauren holds a Master of Science in Energy Science, Technology, and Policy from Carnegie Mellon University and a Bachelor of Science in Mechanical Engineering and Applied Mechanics from the University of Pennsylvania.
+Charles holds a Master of Science in Economics from Johns Hopkins University and a Bachelor of Science in Economics and Psychology from the University of Virginia.